FDA-AI/FDAi/docs/community_directory/developers/README.md

 We encourage active discussion and collaboration within the developer community.
 Feel free to join in on discussions, webinars, or online meetings to share your insights and learn from others.

-Thank you for being a part of the dFDA's developer community.
+Thank you for being a part of the FDAi's developer community.
 Your contributions are vital to the success of this project.